emersonrp/bindcontrol/README.md

 *MacOS users*:  Experimental binary releases for Intel and Arm64 have been made available.
 They are not signed and/or notarized, and might or might not work at all.
 Any feedback from MacOS users is welcome and appreciated.

 *Linux users*:  Two experimental binary releases are now available:
-* ZIPfile:  you should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.
-It's built using Github's "ubuntu-latest" environment, which may or may not be completely compatible with other distributions and versions.[^1]  If this works for you, it's probably the simplest solution
+* ZIP file:  you should be able to unzip the ZIP file anywhere, and run the "BindControl" binary from within it.
+It's built using Github's "ubuntu-24.04" environment, which may or may not be completely compatible with other distributions and versions.[^1]  If this works for you, it's probably the simplest solution
 * AppImage:  a full-on AppImage is also available.
 You should be able to download it, `chmod +x` the downloaded file, and run it directly.
-This is a work in progress, and may go through a few iterations before it's completely solid.
-Check it out!
+It's a big download, as AppImages tend to be, but github supports using tools like [AppImageUpdate](https://github.com/AppImageCommunity/AppImageUpdate) and [appimage-updater](https://royw.github.io/appimage-updater/), so it's possible to update BindControl incrementally instead of downloading nearly 200MB of AppImage over and over.
+Check the various tools' sites for more information.

 ## Running From Source